click to call

 3. Minimizing (or at least anticipating) any risk of collapse.

 Recognizing structural weaknesses within your building is key to improving earthquake safety for yourself and anyone else who occupies the building.
 Here are a few high-risk issues that may be present in your building.
-Carefully considering how to plan ahead can help you to minimize the danger that they may pose.
+Carefully considering how to plan ahead can help you minimize the danger they may pose.

 Poorly Anchored Walls